dogue/ovm.sh/content/docs/install/index.md

 If you're on Windows, you can grab the [latest release](https://github.com/dogue/ovm/releases/latest)

-### Putting ZVM on your Path
+### Putting OVM on your Path

-ZVM requires a few directories to be on your `$PATH`.
+OVM requires a few directories to be on your `$PATH`.
 If you're unfamiliar with updating environment variables on Windows, you can follow [this guide](https://www.computerhope.com/issues/ch000549.htm).
 Once you're in the appropriate menu, add or append to the following environment variables:

 Add
 * OVM_INSTALL: C:\Users\\`%YOUR_USERNAME_HERE%`\\.ovm\bin\self